rAndrade360/split-structs/Readme.md

 # Split structs

-> This script help you to split onde nested struct into multiple structs
+> This script help you to split nested struct into multiple structs

 ## How to use